Dynamo settles payments across a network of AI agents

 +

 They move money one payer to one payee.
-Dynamo settles a whole tree — one budget split across many agents, metered and capped together, reconciled into one session.
+Dynamo settles payments across a network of agents — one budget split across many, metered and capped together, reconciled into one session.
 It stays x402-compatible, so it adds the multi-agent and streaming layer rather than replacing the standard.

 +